mikhailknyazev/automation-samples/README.md

 webhook-prepare.sh
 ```

-The needed for Ansible to run from the "ansible-engine" machine files have been prepared for you.
+The needed for Ansible files have been prepared for you on the "ansible-engine" machine.
 They are the `ansible.cfg` configuration file and the `inventory.yaml` static inventory file.
 They should look as follows:

 `[devops@ansible-engine ~]$ cat ansible.cfg`
 ```